flemingsyaifullah/testapp/README.md

 Thank you

 Note :
-Technology Stack of this app : .NET C#, Entity Framework, MVC
+Technology Stack at this app : .NET C#, Entity Framework, MVC